BlenderCN-Org/hypermesh/docs/user-guide.md

  - You can also insert a hypermesh from the Add menu (`<shift+a> -> Hypermesh -> ...` in the 3D view).

+#### The `Make hyper` operator

+This operator turns the active mesh into a hypermesh.
+One selects a projection to use, and then every vertex of the mesh will receive 4-coordinates in such a way that

+ - the projection of the hypermesh to 3D looks exactly like the mesh already did
+ - the 4-coordinates lie on the hyperplane in 4-space that passes through the `View center` and contains the direction `X vector`, `Y vector` and `Z vector` (in the picture above, this is the plane containing the red dots)

+#### Inserting a hypermesh from the Add menu

+The addon ships with several 4-dimensional primitives that can be inserted.
+More information about these primitives is below.

 ### UI panels